folio-org/okapi/doc/guide.md

 LaunchDescriptor from the ModuleDescriptor we posted earlier, with this id.

-Okapi has also allocated a port for this module, 9131, and given it an instance ID, "localhost-9131".
-This is necessary, since we can have multiple instances of the same module running on different nodes, or even the same one.
+Okapi has also allocated a port for this module, 9131, and given it a unique instance ID, It must be unique, since we can have multiple instances of the same module running on different nodes, or even the same one.

 Finally Okapi also returns the URL that the module is listening on.
 In a real life cluster there would be a firewall preventing any direct